-One of the most exciting new ventures for Ballet Arizona’s Education & Outreach work is our Creative Aging program.
+One of the most exciting new ventures for Ballet Arizona’s Education & Community Engagement work is our Creative Aging program.
 One inevitable truth in life is we are all getting older but that doesn’t mean our creativity needs to stop.

 Our first Creative Aging program launched in November of 2016 through a partnership with Benevilla Senior Living Center and the Virginia G. Piper Trust.
 Two teachers from The School of Ballet Arizona engaged in a six-week dance workshop with a group of seniors dealing with dementia.
 Working with the Center’s physical therapists and occupational therapists, our faculty developed classes that not only exercised their bodies but also their minds, working through ideas of truth, life, and nature.